gpratte/texastoc-v2/README.md

 Choose the branch from the github list of branches to see the readme for that branch.

-## Current Branch: 40-spring-boot-version-2.2.4
+## Current Branch: 41-update-model-for-frontend

-Upgraded the Spring Boot version to 2.2.4.

-Verified that I could still get to the console for the embedded H2 database.
+Changed the class model to match what the frontend wants.

+For example
+* added number of paid players to the game
+* added the number of remaining paid players to the game
+* changed the seating SeatRequest to TableRequest